 You may not delegate the responsibility of supervision.

-Once the 150+10 hours have been completed, and the notarized training log has been approved by the department, you will be eligible to register for the licensing examinations.
+Once the 150+10 hours have been completed, and the training log has been approved by the department, you will be eligible to register for the written test and the practical test.

 The supervisor must submit a written notification of termination of supervision to the department and the trainee within ten days of cessation of supervision.
 This notification may be sent by emailing customer service.